kaibrach/Moment-Propagation/README.md

 4. Kernel Errors

-   If you found an Kernel error (Clicking on that red button gives more details about the error) `ImportError: DLL load failed while importing win32api: The specified module could not be found.`
+   If you found an Kernel error (Clicking on that red button gives more details about the error)

+   `ImportError: DLL load failed while importing win32api: The specified module could not be found.`

+   You must run the comand prompt with administrator privilegs and execute the follwowing

        python [environment path]\Scripts\pywin32_postinstall.py -install